KaitlynDodds/Bookface/BookfaceTasks.md

 	- Refactor models and adjust routes accordingly
 	- move comment routes to their own route file
 	- Write middleware to prevent changes being made to books/profiles by users who do not own them (checkOwnership--)
+	- refactor middleware

 Working On:
+	- add flash notifications

 Tasks To Do:
 	- Seed database
 	- add ability to change password
 	- when deleting an entity, delete all dependent entities as well